ballerina-platform/ballerina-distribution/examples/aws-lambda-hello-world/aws-lambda-hello-world.md

 # AWS Lambda - Hello world

-This example demonstrates how to expose a simple echo function in AWS Lambda.
+This example demonstrates how to write a simple echo function in AWS Lambda.

 For more information, see the [AWS Lambda learn guide](https://ballerina.io/learn/run-in-the-cloud/function-as-a-service/aws-lambda/).